Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Empirical Application

 \section{Empirical Application}

-We apply our methodology to FRED-QD, a standard U.S. quarterly macroeconomic dataset \citep[see][]{mccracken_fred-qd_2020}, developed to mimic the \cite{stock_disentangling_2012} dataset.
-The \cite{stock_disentangling_2012} dataset is widely used in the factor modeling literature, having been used to date and test breaks in factor models \cite[e.g.][]{chen_detecting_2014,baltagi_estimating_2021}, marking FRED-QD as well suited for our application.
+We apply our methodology to FRED-QD, a standard U.S. quarterly macroeconomic dataset \citep[see][]{mccracken_fred-qd_2020}, developed to mimic various iterations of the \cite{stock_forecasting_2009} dataset; both are popular in the factor modeling literature to test and date breaks \cite[e.g.][]{chen_detecting_2014,baltagi_estimating_2021}.

-We consider the sample 1959Q3-2019Q4 from the FRED-QD dataset, and adopt the suggested data cleaning and transformations, removing top level aggregates to yield a panel of 124 series.\footnote{Additional details of the data can be found in \Cref{tab:data_description} in the Supplementary Material.} We align our start date to extant work, and end before the COVID-19 pandemic \cite[as noted by][this period is unclear to deal with]{ng_modeling_2021,stock_comovement_2021}.
-We consider two breaks in 1984Q1 and 2008Q3, as estimated by the procedure of \cite{baltagi_estimating_2021} using 2-6 factors and a trimming parameter of 0.1, which we henceforth refer to as the Great Moderation and Great Recession break respectively.
-We note that these breaks align with events associated \emph{a priori}, and existing evidence: the Great Moderation break is consistent with work that use a sample of 1960 to the mid 2000s and find a break in the early 1980s \cite[see][]{stock_forecasting_2009,breitung_testing_2011,chen_detecting_2014,baltagi_estimating_2021}, and the Great Recession break has some evidence of breaks in loadings as noted by \cite{stock_disentangling_2012} who work with a very short post-2009 sample.\footnote{\cite{barigozzi_simultaneous_2018} and \cite{cheng_shrinkage_2016} also find a structural break in the factor structure around the Great Recession period.} The number of factors in each subsample differs across estimators and is often contradictory;\footnote{The eigenvalue edge distribution estimator of \cite{onatski_determining_2010} and eigenvalue ratio estimator of \cite{ahn_eigenvalue_2013} often finds 2 to 4 factors in the sub-regimes, while information criteria such as \cite{bai_determining_2002} often suggest a large number of factors such as 5 to 9.
-Stock and Watson, on the other hand, always consider 6 factors when studying factor instability \cite[e.g.][]{stock_forecasting_2009,stock_disentangling_2012}.} given this known instability, we consider 2 to 6 factors for our empirical analysis.
-In line with the extant literature, we set the number of pre and post-break factors to be the same; results allowing for a change in the number of factors are qualitatively similar and in \Cref{tab:gfc_change_r} of the Supplementary Material.
+We consider the sample 1959Q3-2019Q4 from the FRED-QD dataset, and adopt the suggested data cleaning and transformations, removing top level aggregates to yield a panel of 124 series.
+We leave additional details of the data in Table B.1 of the Supplement.
+The start date aligns with extant work, and we end before the COVID-19 pandemic, due to the current lack of consensus on how to deal with the COVID-19 pandemic in factor models \cite[e.g., see][]{ng_modeling_2021,stock_comovement_2021,han_global_2024}.
+We consider two breaks in 1984Q1 and 2008Q3, as estimated by the procedure of \cite{baltagi_estimating_2021} using 3-to-6 factors and a trimming parameter of 0.1, which we henceforth refer to as the Great Moderation and Great Recession break, respectively.\footnote{These are the breaks which the \cite{baltagi_estimating_2021} procedure tends to estimate, and are only statistically significant for 3-to-6 factors.} These breaks align with known events and existing evidence: the Great Moderation break is consistent with work that use a sample of 1960 to the mid 2000s and find a break in the early 1980s \cite[e.g.][]{stock_forecasting_2009,breitung_testing_2011,chen_detecting_2014,baltagi_estimating_2021}, and the Great Recession break has some evidence of breaks in loadings as noted by \cite{stock_disentangling_2012}, \cite{barigozzi_simultaneous_2018}, and \cite{cheng_shrinkage_2016}.